vitar/hcs/src/index.md

 Each mode applies the Core Model differently depending on what the system needs
 — **design**, **repair**, **evolution**, **restoration**, or **renewal**.

-In HCS v2.0, **Stabilization Mode** contains the full diagnostic workflow.
-Other modes introduce conceptual foundations and will expand in future versions.

 # Reading Path

 ### **Start with the Core Model**